just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cybersecurity.rst

 .. mchoice:: mcsp-6-9-4
     :random:
     :practice: T
-    :answer_a: (A) A vulnerability in the device’s software is exploited to gain unauthorized access to other devices on the user’s home network.
+    :answer_a:  A vulnerability in the device’s software is exploited to gain unauthorized access to other devices on the user’s home network.
     :feedback_a: This sounds like a hacking attack, not a phishing attack.
-    :answer_b: (B) A vulnerability in the device’s software is exploited to install software that reveals the user’s password to an unauthorized individual.
+    :answer_b:  A vulnerability in the device’s software is exploited to install software that reveals the user’s password to an unauthorized individual.
     :feedback_b: This sounds like a hacking attack, not a phishing attack.
-    :answer_c: (C) The user is sent an e-mail appearing to be from the manufacturer, asking the user to confirm the account password by clicking on a link in the e-mail and entering the password on the resulting page.
+    :answer_c:  The user is sent an e-mail appearing to be from the manufacturer, asking the user to confirm the account password by clicking on a link in the e-mail and entering the password on the resulting page.
     :feedback_c: Yes, a phishing attack is usually an e-mail that tries to fool people into revealing private information like passwords.
-    :answer_d: (D) The user’s account is sent an overwhelming number of messages in an attempt to disrupt service on the user’s home network.
+    :answer_d:  The user’s account is sent an overwhelming number of messages in an attempt to disrupt service on the user’s home network.
     :feedback_d: This sounds like a denial of service attack, not a phishing attack.
     :correct: c